elahi/coral_oases_ecoapps/README.md

 ### workspace

-  - data (and metadata) necessary to recreate all of the analyses and figures in the manuscript
+  - data necessary to recreate all of the analyses and figures in the manuscript